History of the New Orleans Saints

-This article details the history of the New Orleans Saints, an American football team in the NFL, which was organized in 1967 and is based in New Orleans, Louisiana.
+The New Orleans Saints are an American football team in the NFL and are based in New Orleans, Louisiana where they were organized in 1967.
+In 2009, the team won Super Bowl XLIV.

 1960s: Creation

-The city of New Orleans established an NFL franchise on November 1, 1966, facilitated by a combination of local activism (most notably by David Dixon, efforts by members of the local media, such as New Orleans States-Item sports editor Crozet Duplantier) and political decisions by Senator Russell Long and Congressman Hale Boggs who approved the NFL-AFL merger conditional to give a franchise to New Orleans.
+The city of New Orleans established an NFL franchise on November 1, 1966, facilitated by a combination of local activism (most notably by David Dixon and members of the local media, such as New Orleans States-Item sports editor Crozet Duplantier) and political decisions by Senator Russell Long and Congressman Hale Boggs who approved the NFL-AFL merger conditional on giving a franchise to New Orleans.